jesus73514145/jesus73514145/README.md

 </a>
 </p>

-</p>During my 5th cycle project, I started programming with <strong>Spring Boot</strong>, using THE Oracle database.
-I presented this work at the <strong>EPICS Expo 2023 - I</strong> at Universidad San Martín de Porres.</p>
+</p>During my seventh cycle, I delved into programming with <strong>Dialogflow .NET.</strong> I presented this work in my <strong>Artificial Intelligence</strong> course at San Martín de Porres University.
+The project focused on developing a help chatbot for the process on the <strong>Pardos Chicken </strong>website, using <strong>Dialogflow</strong> to facilitate interaction and assistance for users.</p>
 </div>

 </td>